MPMA: Preference Manipulation Attack Against Model Context Protocol: Conclusion

 \section{Conclusion}

 In this paper, we propose a new security threat in the MCP application called MPMA.
 In this attack, an adversary constructs a malicious, paid MCP server that gains the LLM's preference over competing services, thereby achieving economic gains such as revenue from paid MCP services or advertising income generated from free servers.
 We further propose two strategies.
 The first is \NameD, which embeds manipulative keywords and phrases directly into the tool description.
 Although \NameD achieves strong attack performance, it lacks stealth.
 To address this, we further propose the \NameG, which leverages advertising strategies and a GA to craft effective yet inconspicuous tool descriptions that evade user detection.
-Extensive experiments are conducted to evaluate the MPMA.
-The experiment results demonstrate that \NameD achieves significant attack effectiveness, while \NameG simultaneously attains both strong attack effectiveness and stealthiness. \looseness=-1
+Extensive experiments demonstrate that \NameD achieves significant attack effectiveness, while \NameG simultaneously attains both strong attack effectiveness and stealthiness. \looseness=-1